Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Results and Discussions

 \subsection{SPN-Connections-GA vs. SPN-Connections-PPO}

-In this section, we verified the necessity of GA to optimize SPN by benchmarking SPN-Connections-GA's performance against SPN-Connections-PPO.
-We found that directly replacing DPN with our SPN and embedding it into the gradient-based PPO optimization framework did not work.
-As Figure~\ref{fig6} showed, the learning curve of SPN-Connections-PPO could hardly converge, and even its average return became lower and lower with the training.
-However, as shown in Figure~\ref{fig4}, the SPN-Connections-GA learned well on these tasks.
-The poor performance of SPN-Connections-PPO might be because our SPN based on discrete spike communication was a low-precision network.
-When optimizing such a network, biased low-precision gradient estimates could be a problem when using a gradient-based PPO algorithm.
-Black-box optimization algorithms like GA might be uniquely suited to such a low-precision network.
+In this section, we aimed to verify the necessity of using GA to optimize SPN by comparing the performance of SPN-Connections-GA with SPN-Connections-PPO.
+We observed that directly replacing DPN with our SPN and integrating it into the gradient-based PPO optimization framework did not produce satisfactory results.
+As shown in Fig.~\ref{fig6}, the learning curve of SPN-Connections-PPO did not converge, and its average return even decreased over time during training.
+On the other hand, as demonstrated in Fig.~\ref{fig4}, SPN-Connections-GA performed well on the same tasks.
+The suboptimal performance of SPN-Connections-PPO might be attributed to the fact that our SPN, which relied on discrete spike communication, was a low-precision network.
+As a result, using a gradient-based PPO algorithm to optimize such a network could produce biased low-precision gradient estimates, leading to suboptimal performance.
+In contrast, black-box optimization algorithms like GA might be better suited for optimizing low-precision networks such as SPN.